Nutrition Coaching

 When you cut down on food, your body feels deprived and starts conserving food and storing it for when it may need it.
 If you eat only when you are hungry, your body learns that when it is hungry, it will get fed and this doesn’t mean shoving anything in when you want as often as you want just because you think you are hungry.
 Sometimes hunger occurs not because we are hungry but because we are dehydrated and it manifests itself as hunger pangs.

-A key to learning to change your lifestyle and eating better is to describe everything in your mind as you eat it and eat it slow which then helps digestion, a lot gets stored that is not broken down properly.
-It takes a little while for the brain to realize we are feeding the body, therefore, it is easy to eat quicker than our brain is registering.
+Mindful Eating - A key to learning to change your lifestyle and eating better is to describe everything in your mind as you eat it and eat it slow which then helps digestion, a lot gets stored that is not broken down properly.
+It takes a little while for the brain to realise we are feeding the body, therefore, it is easy to eat quicker than our brain is registering.
 If you slow your eating down to be in time with your brain, you naturally fell fuller quicker on less food.

 Water, water everywhere….